Education • 4 min read

-As Bitcoin is in its third bull run, you may be seeing all the hype about it online and wondering what it is all about.
-Or perhaps you’ve already heard of Bitcoin and have a few questions, but are afraid they’re too silly or obvious to ask.
-That’s why we’ve created this article with all the questions you are too scared to ask about Bitcoin.
+As Bitcoin continues its bull run, you may be seeing all the hype about it online and wondering what it is all about.
+That’s why we’ve made this article with all the questions you might be too scared to ask about Bitcoin.

 Well, first of all, there is no question too obvious when it comes to crypto.
 In fact, we have our Bitpanda Academy that goes back to the very basics of what Bitcoin is and where it comes from!
 Crypto is still young and we are all learning together, that’s why we’ve made this article with all the questions you might be too scared to ask about Bitcoin.
 So let’s jump right into it!